surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

   - User Patches - Your own patches will be stored here.
 How you categorize them is entirely up to you.

-Finally, at the bottom, there is an option to [download additional content](https://github.com/surge-synthesizer/surge-synthesizer.github.io/wiki/Additional-Content).
+At the bottom, there is an option to [download additional content](https://github.com/surge-synthesizer/surge-synthesizer.github.io/wiki/Additional-Content).

-You can also directly load patches (.fxp) by dragging and dropping them anywhere over the Surge interface.
+You can also directly load patches (.fxp) by dragging and dropping them anywhere over the Surge XT interface.

+There is also an option in the patch menu to set the current patch as the default one to be loaded when opening a new instance of Surge XT.

+Finally, the patch menu allows you to rename or delete a patch.
+Those options will only appear if you have a non-factory patch loaded in the synth.

 <br/>

+### Finding Presets
+To find presets by patch name, simply click on the magnifier glass icon to the left of the preset name area.
+You may see Surge XT first update the preset database before being able to type in your search query.

+You can also search for presets by **author** or **category** by typing "AUTHOR=" or "CATEGORY=", followed by your search query.

-### The Store Dialog
+### The Save Dialog

 ![](./images/Pictures/store_dialog.png)

-Clicking the store button of the patch browser opens the store dialog.
+Clicking the **Save** button of the patch browser opens the save dialog.
 This is where you name your new patch and choose which category it should belong in.
 You can also create a new category manually here as well.
-The patches you store will end up in the user section at the bottom of the patch menu.
-The store dialog also provides text fields for the name of the patch creator and comments.
+The patches you save will end up in the user section at the bottom of the patch menu.
+The save dialog also provides text fields for the name of the patch creator and comments.

-Note: Comments are not currently shown in the main GUI.
+Note: You can display the comments of a particular patch by hovering over the patch name area with your mouse.

+### Favoriting patches
+Adding a patch to your favorites list is as easy as pressing the heart icon to the right of the patch name area.
+Right-clicking on that same icon will allow you to access the favorite patches list.

 <br/>

 ## Status Area

 ![](./images/Pictures/status.png)

-This area is meant to be a quick access to some of Surge's features that are also present in the Menu.
+This area is meant to be a quick access to some of Surge XT's features that are also present in the Menu.
 (see [Menu Button](#menu-button))

 Right-clicking on one of these buttons will reveal more options which are also present in sub-menus under the Menu button as well.

 For instance, the first time you press the **Tune** button if no custom tuning is loaded, it will open the same menu as if you would have right-clicked on that button.
 Once a custom tuning is loaded however, left-clicking on it will turn the loaded tuning on or off.
+See [Microtonal Tuning](#microtonal-tuning) for more information.

-Alternatively, **.scl** and **.kbm** files can also be dragged and dropped anywhere on the interface to import custom tuning.
+Alternatively, **.scl** and **.kbm** files can also be dragged and dropped anywhere on the interface to import custom tuning. //FIXME

-See [Microtonal Tuning](#microtonal-tuning) in the Technical Reference section for more information.

 <br/>